 Survey data collected by the US Army Corps of Engineers during the years of the cull show that the numbers of sea lions are decreasing, along with the amount of salmon they ingest.
 However, another predator seems to be ready to fill this gap left by the sea lions.
 In 2005, larger Steller sea lions (Eumetopias jubatus) arrived at the dam and have returned in greater numbers each year.
 Last year, they outnumbered California sea lions and ate half of the predated salmon.

 Steller sea lions are also listed at threatened, so they cannot be killed.
 They can only be chased off.
 Their conservation status is under review to potentially remove this obstacle, but this won’t stop other predators from filling the void left in the ecosystem.

 The Humane Society states that the culls focus on the wrong problems.
-Efforts should be made to reduce the allowable fishing catch, improve habitats and reduce losses from hydropower all of which are greater threat to the fish than sea lions.
+Efforts should be made to reduce the allowable fishing catch, improve habitats and reduce losses from hydropower all of which are greater threats to the fish than sea lions.

 Be the first to comment on "Protected California Sea Lions Devour Threatened Salmon in Columbia River"